Whistleblower: Cambridge Analytica Aimed To Trigger Paranoia And Racial Biases

 Wylie talked about his conversations with Kogan while the two worked at Cambridge Analytica.

-"What I can say is that the lead researcher, Dr. Kogan, was at the time, working on projects that was related to psychological profiling in Russia," Wylie said.
+"What I can say is that the lead researcher, Dr. Kogan, was at the time, working on projects that were related to psychological profiling in Russia," Wylie said.
 "I can't say for sure that this (Facebook user) data ended up in Russia."

 Cambridge Analytica was working with the Trump campaign.
-Though it has denied using the information to target voters, the firm's technology is designed to use data on individuals collected on Facebook to target voters who could be swayed on various issues.
+The firm has denied using the information to target voters.

 The misuse of the personal data by Cambridge Analytica has heated up scrutiny of Facebook's privacy policies.
 CEO Mark Zuckerberg went before Congress last month to testify.
 Wylie has already testified in front of two House committees.